julianbaffy/wp2-coursepage/README.md

 There is no limit to the number of student pages within a course.

 ## Adding new Studentpages and Courses
-1. Add a new directory to static/studentpages/ and follow the strict naming convention </br>
+1. Add a new directory to static/studentpages/ and follow the strict naming convention: </br>
   ```
   static/studentpages/[courseID]\_[teacherName]/[studentName]\_[studentSurname]/...
   ```